 Quick Information About Hope Village

-Hope Village is a supportive temporary housing program to help families with children who are homeless or threatened with homelessness.
+Hope Village is a supportive temporary housing program to help families with minor children who are homeless or threatened with homelessness.
 It is “supportive” housing because we support our clients by mentoring, monitoring, and providing case management for every family so they can escape the threat of homelessness.

 What Is Hope Village?

 It is “temporary” because our clients will be temporary residents for up to two years before transitioning to permanent, or “forever,” housing.
 In those two years, we support our clients as they remove the personal, educational, and vocational barriers which have kept them threatened by homelessness.